Way of Life Literature

 The most recent in a steady stream of cool, contemporary churches produced by graduates of West Coast Baptist College and affiliates of Lancaster Baptist Church is CityPoint Baptist Church of Tempe, Arizona, founded by John Guy.
 It is a full-blown CCM church with the darkened auditorium and the skinny-jeans-clad teacher who aims to satisfy “the felt needs” of modern people rather than “preach the Word, reprove, rebuke, exhort.”

-CityPoint’s John Guy was a music minister at Lancaster.
+CityPoint’s John Guy was an assistant pastor at Lancaster and helped lead the worship.
 He spoke at Lancaster’s Majesty Music Conference in March 2018.
 One of the staff members at CityPoint is Mark Rasmussen, Jr., son of Mark Rasmussen, Vice President of West Coast Baptist College.
 Mark Jr. had a prominent role in the music ministry at Lancaster in former years, and he has been at the forefront of pushing the envelope of music and philosophy.

-When has Pastor Paul Chappell publicly and emphatically renounced the many contemporary West Coast graduates, including his own son Matt of Rock Hill Church, that are leading people astray around the world?
+When has Pastor Paul Chappell publicly renounced the many contemporary West Coast graduates, including his own son Matt of Rock Hill Church, that are leading people astray?

 For more about the emerging church see the free 55-page eBook The Emerging Church Is Coming, and for a more thorough study, see the 440-page What Is the Emerging Church?
 Both are available at www.wayoflife.org.